Funky Winkerbean: 1992 relaunch (Act II)

+Even more attention was focused on the ongoing suffering and eventual death of Lisa Crawford Moore.

 Lisa's story

 A recurring storyline for many years was Lisa Moore's battle with breast cancer.
 She first dealt with it when diagnosed in 1999.
 Soon after, she learned that Holly Budd was also a breast cancer survivor.
 After going through chemotherapy and a mastectomy, Lisa's cancer went into remission.
-Lisa later used her law practice to defend a client who was wrongfully fired from her job due to disability, and still later, a client unjustly charged with selling pornographic comic books to children.

 In March 2006, Lisa's cancer returned in a more serious form.
 Following another round of chemotherapy, her cancer appeared to go into remission again in early 2007, but on May 9, 2007, her doctor revealed that her medical charts had gotten mixed up and her disease was not only progressing, but had become inoperable.
 In a King Features press release, it was revealed that "Lisa will start chemo again, learn that her long-range prospects are poor, stop chemotherapy, deal with telling her daughter about her cancer situation, [and] testify before Congress about the need for cancer research and cope with friends and family."
 Batiuk was very open about the fact that Lisa's latest ordeal would end with her death and some of the events that would happen as a result.

 The series polarized the comics community, with Batiuk being both praised for dealing with the topic and criticized for his graphic depiction of Lisa's slow deterioration and ultimate death.
 The entire storyline, which culminated with Lisa's death in the October 4, 2007, strip (excerpt at right), was collected and published in a book, Lisa's Story: The Other Shoe.
 This book, which includes the strips from Lisa's initial battle with cancer (which had itself been collected in book form in 2004), was published before the series had finished running in syndication.
 In 2007, Batiuk discussed his reasoning for pursuing the plotline, saying that he was inspired by his own battle against prostate cancer.